HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 ## LiveSync Push Theme

-This command lets you sync your theme on the server.
-Then, it'll watch for succeeding changes within the given `themePath` and immediately reflect them in the Server.
+This command will sync your WebDAV based theme files into DX Server.
+Then, it will watch for succeeding changes within the given `themePath` and immediately reflect the changes in the DX Server.

 -   **Command description**